The non-relativistic limit of HSZ Theory: Conclusions

 \section{Conclusions}

 HSZ theory is a higher-derivative theory of gravity with exact and manifest T-duality invariance.
 Constructed within the framework of the double geometry, HSZ can be formulated in terms of a generalized metric and a generalized dilaton.
-Since both fields have a convergent NR expansion \cite{EandD}, this feature ensures that the HSZ Lagrangian remains finite under a non-relativistic (NR) expansion of its degrees of freedom.
+Since both fields have a convergent NR expansion \cite{EandD}, this ensures that the HSZ Lagrangian remains finite under a non-relativistic (NR) expansion of its degrees of freedom.

 When we write the theory in the generalized metric approach, the symmetry transformations in HSZ theory arise from a deformed version of generalized diffeomorphisms.
 The generalized Lie derivative acting on the generalized metric receives a Green–Schwarz–like correction, and consequently, the transformations of its components induce higher-derivative corrections to the symmetry transformations of the fundamental fields in the NR limit, as seen in (\ref{transfzeroa})–(\ref{transfzerob}).
-While the contributions with $\zeta_{\mu}$ can be eliminated from $\Delta \tau^{\mu \nu}$, $\Delta h^{\mu \nu}$ and $\Delta h_{\mu \nu}$, part of their corrections to the diffeomorphism transformations cannot be removed and became unambiguous in this limit.
+While the contributions with $\zeta_{\mu}$ can be eliminated from $\Delta \tau^{\mu \nu}$, $\Delta \tau_{\mu \nu}$, $\Delta h^{\mu \nu}$, $\Delta h_{\mu \nu}$ and $\Delta b_{\mu \nu}$, part of their corrections to the diffeomorphism transformations cannot be removed and become unambiguous in this limit and $\tilde h_{\mu \nu}$, $\tilde \tau^{\mu \nu}$ and $\tilde b_{\mu \nu}$ acquire new higher-derivative boost corrections.

 In the relativistic case, the transformation of the metric tensor can be fully trivialized through field redefinitions, while the transformation of the $B$-field retains an ambiguous term given by (\ref{GS}).
 However, applying the NR limit directly to this configuration leads to divergences in the effective Lagrangian, necessitating appropriate field redefinitions before taking the NR limit.
 This provides a key lesson for constructing higher-derivative structures in bosonic or heterotic string theory from a supergravity perspective: while terms like Riem$^2$ may introduce divergences, field redefinitions can play a crucial role in curing potential divergences of the higher-derivative theory.